dksmith01/dksmith01.github.io/_posts/2024-05-02-smells-like-team-spirit.markdown

 My goal in managing our team was to help it reach “self management,” where the team members coordinate their own activities and make decisions without a central authority.
 As the manager of self-managed team, my role would be that of a servant leader, removing roadblocks and setting ambitious goals.
 We understood that for our team to manage itself effectively, every member needed to feel empowered and trusted.
 This trust extended to handling mistakes and failures positively.
 We fostered a culture where mistakes were seen as opportunities for learning and growth, believing that each error helped us refine our methods and deepen our ownership of projects.

-A team’s degree of self-management exists on a continuum I believe we moved far down that continuum on the way towards “full” self-management without getting completely there.
+A team’s degree of self-management exists on a continuum.
+I believe we moved far down that continuum on the way towards “full” self-management without getting completely there.
 But we became a much better team in the process of continuous improvement required to get as far as we did.

 # Give and Receive Feedback